ananyab1909/Zynetic-Backend/README.md

 ### API Docs

-The API documentation is available at `http://localhost:3000/api-docs`.
+The API documentation is available at `http://localhost:3000/api-docs` done using Swagger.

 ### User Routes